xqqhyy520-lang/data-analysis-first-project/README.md

-# data-analysis-first-project
+# Data Analysis First Project

-Python and data analysis practice using pandas and basic statistics.
+This project is a beginner-level data analysis practice using Python.

+## Tools
+- Python
+- pandas
+- basic statistics

+## Goal
+Practice data cleaning, analysis, and visualization.

+## Status
+In progress